 used by intiator and responders for transmission of RSF and RIF fragments in units of ranging slots in the

 range 1 to 4095.
+If the value of the RpDuration field is smaller than the time difference between the start of the first fragment and the end of the last fragment, then the field value shall be ignored and macMmsRpDuration shall be set to the minimum number of slots needed to cover all UWB MMS fragment transmissions of the ranging round.
 The field value of 0 is reserved.

 Option 2: Reject